Here’s a question I get: My student loans are with AES, can I still qualify for loan forgiveness?

 AES is not a loan servicer for Direct Loans.

-AES is a part of Pennsylvania Higher Education Assistance Agency.
+AES is a part of the Pennsylvania Higher Education Assistance Agency.
 PHEAA also has FedLoan Servicing under its portfolio, which PHEAA created to act as a servicer for various federal loan programs.

 AES is a loan servicer for loans made under the Federal Family Education Loan Program.